 Depending on the surface, it may be hard on your back.
 If this is the case, uses a folded yoga mat for some cushioning.

-More Wicked Tips To Get You Fit
+More Practical Tips To Get You Fit

 If you want to learn more about growing the glutes and getting fit at home, check out the blog posts below!